Diocese of Caltagirone: Minor basilicas

+The church of San Nicolò–Santissimo Salvatore in Milteto (diocese of Caltagirone) was granted the honor and title of "minor basilica" by Pope Francis in 2021.

+Suffragan

-The diocese was created on 12 September 1817 with the papal bull Romanus Pontifex of Pope Pius VII, and the permission of the King of Naples which was registered on 20 February 1818.
-Originally it was a suffragan of the diocese of Monreale, but from 20 May 1844 it entered in the ecclesiastic province of Siracusa.
+Originally Caltagirone was a suffragan of the diocese of Monreale, but from 20 May 1844 it was transferred by Pope Gregory XVI to the ecclesiastical province of Siracusa.
 From 2 December 2000, with the Pope John Paul II's papal bull, Ad maiori consulendum, the diocese became a suffragan of archdiocese of Catania.
-On 20 March 2010, the 15th bishop of Caltagirone, Calogero Peri, O.F.M.Cap., was the first bishop to be consecrated in St. Julian's cathedral of Caltagirone.
+On 20 March 2010, the 15th bishop of Caltagirone, Calogero Peri, OFMCap, was the first bishop to be consecrated in the cathedral Saint Julian in Caltagirone.

+Bishop Giovanni Bargigia presided at the second diocesan synod in Caltagirone, summoned by him on 6 January 1933.